Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Abstract

 \section{Abstract}

-Computed Tomography (CT) is a prominent example of Imaging Inverse Problem (IIP), highlighting the unrivalled performances of data-driven methods in degraded measurements setups like sparse X-ray projections.
-Although a significant proportion of deep learning approaches benefit from large supervised datasets to directly map experimental measurements to medical scans , they cannot generalize to unknown acquisition setups.
-In contrast, fully unsupervised techniques, most notably using score-based generative models, have recently demonstrated similar or better performances compared to supervised approaches to solve IIPs while being flexible at test time regarding the imaging setup.
-However, their use cases are limited by two factors: (a) they need considerable amounts of training data to have good generalization properties and (b) they require a backward operator, like Filtered-Back-Projection in the case of CT, to condition the learned prior distribution of medical scans to experimental measurements.
-To overcome these issues, we propose an unsupervised conditional approach to the Generative Latent Optimization framework (cGLO), in which the parameters of a decoder network are initialized on an unsupervised dataset.
-The decoder is then used for reconstruction purposes, by performing Generative Latent Optimization with a loss function directly comparing simulated measurements from proposed reconstructions to experimental measurements.
-The resulting approach, tested on sparse-view CT using multiple training dataset sizes, demonstrates better reconstruction quality compared to state-of-the-art score-based strategies in most data regimes and shows an increasing performance advantage for smaller training datasets and reduced projection angles.
-Furthermore, cGLO does not require any backward operator and could expand use cases even to non-linear IIPs.
+Computed Tomography (CT) is a prominent example of Imaging Inverse Problem (IIP), highlighting the unrivaled performances of data-driven methods in degraded measurements setups like sparse X-ray projections.
+Although a significant proportion of deep learning approaches benefit from large supervised datasets to directly map experimental measurements to medical scans, they cannot generalize to new experimental setups, e.g.\ changes concerning source/detector specifications and/or the acquisition geometry.
+In contrast, fully unsupervised techniques, most notably using conditioned Score-based Generative Models (cSGM) with Manifold Constrained Gradients (MCG), have recently demonstrated similar or better performances compared to supervised approaches to solve IIPs while being flexible at test time regarding the experimental setup.
+However, their use cases are limited as they need considerable amounts of training data to have good generalization properties.
+Another unsupervised approach taking advantage of the implicit natural bias of deep convolutional networks, Deep Image Prior (DIP), has recently been adapted to solve low-dose and sparse CT by reparameterizing the reconstruction optimization problem.
+Although this methodology does not require any training dataset, it enforces a weaker prior on the reconstructions when compared to data-driven methods.
+To fill the gap between these two strategies, we propose an unsupervised conditional approach to the Generative Latent Optimization framework (cGLO), in which a decoder is used for reconstruction purposes, by performing Generative Latent Optimization with a loss function directly comparing simulated measurements from proposed reconstructions to experimental measurements.
+Similarly to DIP, without any training dataset, cGLO benefits from the structural bias of a decoder network.
+However, the prior is further reinforced as the effect of a likelihood objective shared between multiple slices being reconstructed simultaneously through the same decoder network.
+In addition, the parameters of the decoder may be initialized on an unsupervised, and eventually very small, training dataset to enhance the reconstruction.
+The resulting approach is tested on full-dose sparse-view CT using multiple training dataset sizes and varying numbers of viewing angles.
+Our method demonstrates better reconstruction Structural SIMilarity (SSIM) compared to the state-of-the-art MCG strategy, between $+0.041$ and $+0.134$. cGLO also shows an increasing performance advantage over MCG for smaller training datasets, reaching a $+2.58$ dB Peak Signal to Noise Ratio (PSNR) gain.
+When no training dataset is available, our method also outperforms the DIP approach with at least $+1.52$ dB PSNR advantage, and especially with fewer viewing angles reaching $+3.15$ dB.
+Furthermore, cGLO does not require any backward operator and could expand use cases, like recent developments of score-based models, to non-linear IIPs.